stevengoes/SSIC/README.md

 Describe and show how to run the tests with code examples.
 - There is still something wrong with Ncam=1.
 The P matrix is calculated incorrectly in Blender.
 This problem is under investigation.
+[update] The RTmatrix is calculate incorrectly for some reason.

 ## Contributors